Eugen Polanski: Managerial career

 Polanski was appointed as a youth coach at Borussia Mönchengladbach in summer 2019.
 In May 2022, Borussia Mönchengladbach II manager Heiko Vogel left the club and Polanski was appointed as his successor.
 In January 2024, Polanski extended his contract as Borussia Mönchengladbach II head coach until summer 2026.

 On 15 September 2025, Borussia Mönchengladbach's first team head coach Gerardo Seoane was sacked, following 10 Bundesliga matches without a win, and Polanski was appointed as manager on a temporary basis.
 In his first match as manager, the club picked up a 1–1 draw away to Bayer Leverkusen after Haris Tabaković scored Gladbach's first Bundesliga goal of the season – a 93rd minute penalty.
 He picked up his first Bundesliga win in his sixth match as manager with a 4–0 win over FC St. Pauli.
 On 18 November, Polanski was appointed on a permanent basis on a deal until June 2028.
+He was sacked in September 2026.